 Owner and Lead Instructor

-Today, Jessica continues to be active in the community, having choreographed for the Boylston/West Boylston Pop Warner Cheerleading as well as serving as choreographer for the Berlin/Boylston Regional Acting and Voice Organization (BBRAVO) since 2011.
+Jessica continues to be active in the community, having choreographed for the Boylston/West Boylston Pop Warner Cheerleading as well as serving as choreographer for the Berlin/Boylston Regional Acting and Voice Organization (BBRAVO) for several years.

 Irish Program Director